Identity theft is a scary concept: the idea that someone else can be you!

 - Date of birth, or

-- Graduation dates and schools
+- Birthday combined with graduation dates and schools

 These items give thieves plenty to go on if they are trying to steal your identity.